 If you compare a graph of population growth and average temperature you can see the correlation between human overpopulation and climate change.
 How much CO2 was produced by 6,000,000 (6 million) hunter-gatherers sitting around campfires?
 Almost nothing!
 That's about the equivalent of one campfire every two hundred square miles.
 How much CO2 is produced by 6,000,000,000 (6 billion) people who are driving, consuming, deforesting?
 Our ecological footprint is massive compared to our hunter-gatherer ancestors, and there are thousand times more of us.

 We should expect both massive extinction and some evolution as variations in populations are selected for in the new ecological niches caused by extreme weather, drought, flooding, acidification of the oceans.
 Global warming will cause more people to die of starvation and infectious disease.
-Many plants and animals will go extinct, humans will use cultural adaptations to survive, but it will be very painful and expensive, and the longer will put our heads in the sand and ignore the problem, the worse it will be.
+Many plants and animals will go extinct, humans will use cultural adaptations to survive, but it will be very painful and expensive, and the longer we put our heads in the sand and ignore the problem, the worse it will be.

 * the American Anthropological Association Statement on Humanity and Climate Change

 * Comparing human caused extinction to other mass extinctions

 * economic sustainability, the environment as an "externality"